With the Gay Pride season well and truly upon us, 2022 is going to be a bumper Pride year. It's 50

 on the nape of her neck.

-Probably the most creative and impressive example of Pride ink that I saw this year
+Probably the most creative and impressive example of Pride ink that I have seen

 belongs to a friend of a friend.
 She was sporting a very detailed new tattoo on